 Customer experience, like customer engagement, is a term that defines the white-hot space right now for marketers, much like CRM was in the late 1990s and early 2000s.
-But things are different now, as we live in what is described by Forrester and others as “The Age of the Customer.”
+But things are different now.
+To find marketing success as we live in what is described by Forrester and others as “The Age of the Customer,” brands need an effective customer experience marketing strategy.

 In this Age of the Customer, we have accelerated past the prime of mass marketing and, fortunately, there is no slowing down.
 Customers want (and increasingly expect) relevance, given the data they share with brands, the scarcity of their time and the transparency of pricing and quality and, of course, their ability to do what they want and when they want in terms of consideration and purchase.
 They realize the value of (their) data and expect brands to do something smart with it.
 Without it, they will not engage; or at the least, will disengage abruptly, and often permanently.
 As Gartner recently reported: